 What’s Coming in Crossovers?

 Jaguar is getting set to enter the crossover arena with the upcoming F-Pace.
-A performance oriented crossover, the F-Pace promises to offer some of the most fun you can get from segment.
+A performance-oriented crossover, the F-Pace promises to offer some of the most fun you can get from this segment.

 SEE ALSO: Top 10 Cheapest Crossovers